What is Bloody Sunday? A Tragic Massacre in Russia

 • Impact: The 1905 revolution primarily impacted Russia, whereas the 1917 revolution had global repercussions, leading to the rise of the Soviet Union.

 Bloody Sunday, often referred to as an unforgettable event in Russian politics, led to the Russian Revolution of 1905.
 Large swaths of the Russian Empire saw widespread political and social turmoil during this Revolution.
-It featured military riots, labour strikes, and peasant unrest.
-Subsequently, Russia had yet another chaos, sometimes referred to as the Russian revolution.
+It featured military riots, labor strikes, and peasant unrest.
+Subsequently, Russia had yet another chaos, sometimes referred to as the Russian Revolution.
 This refers to the two Russian revolutions of 1917 that overthrew the Tsarist regime and paved the way for the Soviet Union’s eventual rise.
+Find more details here.

 The International Mother’s Day | Date, History, and Significance